Artist-Partha-Bhattacharjee-Self-Portrait

 (1958 – 2025)

-Partha Bhattacharjee was an Indian contemporary artist primarily concerned with reality and illusion of human life.
+Partha Bhattacharjee was an Indian contemporary fine artist primarily concerned with reality and illusion of human life.
 Partha is best known for his use of Trompe-l’œil in the Devi Series.
 He was awarded the President of India’s silver plaque for the best work for the year 2000-2001 by AIFAC.

 Artist's Work

 Even when a cerebral attack in 2017 limited his vision, his creative spirit remained unbroken.
-After that, Partha entered his most honest chapter, his portfolio reflects a mastery of Madhubani/Mithila Painting, Warli art, Gond art, and Patachitra art paintings, blending these techniques into a unique collection of Indian contemporary artwork forms that captures the essence of rural India.
+After that, Partha entered his most honest chapter, his portfolio reflects a mastery of Madhubani/Mithila painting, Warli art, Gond art, and Patachitra art paintings, blending these techniques into a unique collection of Indian contemporary artwork forms that captures the essence of rural India.

 Partha infront of Rembrandt van Rijn, Flora.
 1634 Oil on canvas.
 Baroque.
 Hermitage Museum, Saint Petersburg.